openactive/openactive-test-suite/packages/openactive-integration-tests/CONTRIBUTING.md

     * `payment`: Payment-related features
     * `cancellation`: Cancellation-related features

-Tests exist in a path that includes identifiers for the Category, Feature, and Test, whether it is implemented or non-implemented, and a postfix of `-test.js`, as follows:
+Tests exist in a path that includes identifiers for the Category, Feature, and Test; whether it is implemented or non-implemented; and a postfix of `-test.js`, as follows:

 `test/features/<testCategory>/<testFeature>/<implemented|non-implemented>/<testIdentifier>-test.js`